University of New England (United States)

 Private research university in Portland and Biddeford, Maine, U.S.

-The University of New England (UNE) is a private research university in Portland and Biddeford, Maine, United States.
-It traces it historical origins to 1831 when Westbrook Seminary opened on what is now the UNE Portland Campus for the Health Sciences.
+The University of New England (UNE) is a private research university in Biddeford, Maine, United States.
+The university has additional campuses in Portland, Maine, and Tangier, Morocco.
+It traces its historical origins to 1831, when Westbrook Seminary opened on what is now the Portland Campus for the Health Sciences.

-UNE is the largest independent university in the state of Maine and the largest educator of health care professionals for Maine.
+UNE is the largest independent university in Maine and the largest educator of health care professionals for Maine.
 It is organized into seven colleges that combine to offer more than 80 undergraduate, graduate, online, and professional degrees.
 The university is classified among "R2: Doctoral Universities – High Research Activity" and New England's top institutions for student earning potential by the Carnegie Classification of Institutions of Higher Education.

 History

 In 1939, a boys-only high school and junior college called the College Séraphique was founded in Biddeford by Father Decary and the Franciscan friar of St. Andre's parish.
 In 1952, the school changed its name to St. Francis College and began granting bachelor's degrees with state approval in 1953.
 The high school program was phased out by 1961, and the college was first accredited in 1966.
 The school became co-educational for the first time in 1967, and the Franciscans withdrew from the administration of the college in 1974.

-To survive dropping enrollment, St. Francis College entered into an agreement with the New England Foundation for Osteopathic Medicine in 1978 to establish the New England College of Osteopathic Medicine on the same campus, and in 1979 the two together became the University of New England (the merger would not be fully complete until a 1987 vote by the College of Osteopathic Medicine corporation).
+To survive dropping enrollment, St. Francis College entered into an agreement with the New England Foundation for Osteopathic Medicine in 1978 to establish the New England College of Osteopathic Medicine on the same campus, and in 1979 the two together became the University of New England.
+The merger would not be fully complete until a 1987 vote by the College of Osteopathic Medicine corporation.

 In 1996, Westbrook College merged with the University of New England.
-The merger took place under the terms of the original 1831 Westbrook charter, and the combined institutions became Westbrook College before changing the name back to the University of New England.
+The merger took place under the terms of the original 1831 Westbrook charter, and the combined institutions became Westbrook College before changing the name to the University of New England.

-In October 2020, the University of New England received a gift of $30 million from the Harold Alfond Foundation as part of a major investment in eight Maine institutions for the purpose of growing the state’s workforce and economy and supporting quality health care.
-The grant supported the construction of a new facility for the relocation of the University’s College of Osteopathic Medicine from the Biddeford Campus to the Portland Campus, the establishment of a new institute for Interprofessional Education and Practice, and the acceleration of high-growth undergraduate and graduate programs on the Biddeford Campus to meet student demand and workforce needs, such as aquaculture, entrepreneurship, criminal justice, sports media communication, and others.

-In 2025, UNE opened the Harold and Bibby Alfond Center for Health Sciences, which now serves as a hub of medical and interprofessional education on UNE’s Portland Campus.

 James D. Herbert serves as UNE's sixth president.
 His tenure began on July 1, 2017, immediately following the 11-year tenure of Danielle N. Ripich.

+In October 2020, the University of New England received a gift of $30 million from the Harold Alfond Foundation as part of a major investment in eight Maine institutions for the purpose of growing the state's workforce and economy and supporting quality health care.
+The grant supported the construction of a new facility for the relocation of the University's College of Osteopathic Medicine from the Biddeford campus to the Portland campus, the establishment of a new institute for Interprofessional Education and Practice, and the acceleration of high-growth undergraduate and graduate programs on the Biddeford campus to meet student demand and workforce needs, such as aquaculture, entrepreneurship, criminal justice, sports media communication, and others.
+In 2025, UNE opened the Harold and Bibby Alfond Center for Health Sciences, which now serves as a hub of medical and interprofessional education on UNE's Portland campus.